Zardoz: Filming

-The film was shot entirely on location in County Wicklow in the Republic of Ireland.
-Some interior shots were filmed at Ardmore Studios in Bray, County Wicklow.
-Connery lived in Bray while shooting; his house went on the market in 2020, some months before his death.
-Boorman used the location for several films, including Excalibur (1981).
+The production was shot entirely on location in Republic of Ireland and was based at Ardmore Studios in Bray, County Wicklow where the interior shots were completed.
+Connery lived in Bray while shooting.
+Locations at the Glencree Centre for Reconciliation, Hollybrook Hall (now Brennanstown Riding School) in Kilmacanogue, and Luggala mountain for the dramatic wasteland sequences.
+Boorman used the locations in the area for several films, including Excalibur (1981).

 In the audio commentary, Boorman related how political and cultural conditions in Ireland at the time affected the production, saying that it was "very difficult to get women to bare their breasts" as nudity was a prominent feature in several sequences.
-He added that a ban on importing rifles which had been imposed because of the Irish Republican Army that had nearly prevented the movie from being made.
+He added that a ban on importing rifles, which had been imposed because of the IRA, nearly prevented the movie from being made.

 Soundtrack

 Boorman commissioned David Munrow, director of the Early Music Consort, to compose the score.
 While the film is set in the distant future (the 23rd century approximately), Boorman believed futuristic music would contain a variety of old-world instruments.
 Boorman instructed Munrow to use a variety of medieval instruments including notch flutes, medieval bells and gemshorns.
-These instruments, plus snatches of Beethoven's Seventh, gave the movie a truly unusual soundtrack.
-As stated by British conductor Sir Anthony Lewis in 1976 "David Munrow did not just emerge into the field of medieval and renaissance music......he exploded into it.
-He established a standard that can now never be ignored, and the stimulating shock-waves from his explosion will carry far into the future..."
+These instruments, plus snatches of Beethoven's Seventh Symphony, gave the movie a truly unusual soundtrack.

 Along with David Munrow's medieval ensemble, the Zardoz soundtrack features Beethoven's "Symphony No.7" in A, 2nd movement, played by the Royal Concertgebouw Orchestra and Conducted by Eugen Jochum.

 Release

-Zardoz was released in theaters on February 6, 1974, in Los Angeles and New York.
+Zardoz was released in theaters on 6 February 1974, in Los Angeles and New York.
 When the film was released, it was immediately met with terrible reviews.
 Along with the scathing reviews, the public reacted very poorly to the confusing world of Zardoz.
 According to a Starlog Magazine article on the film, "these reviewers (and the general public) failed to understand many of Boorman's analogies and philosophical statements".
-The confusion caused word of mouth to spread very quickly that Zardoz was not worth watching and soon theaters showcasing the bizarre sci-fi were left practically empty.
 Moviegoers reported that "when dissatisfied patrons from the previous showing exited the lobby, they would encourage those waiting to leave.
 Many times they did".
-This bad reaction caused ticket sales to drop immensely.
-Zardoz ultimately earned $1.8 million in box office rentals in the United States and Canada.
+Zardoz barely made back its budget, and ultimately earned $1.8 million in box office rentals in the United States and Canada.

 Home media

 Zardoz was first released on VHS in 1984.
-The film was released on Blu-Ray on April 14, 2015.
+The film was released on Blu-Ray on 14 April 2015.